Watford FC Profile

 |Major Honours||Second Division/Championship play-offs (2), Third Division/League One (2), Fourth Division/League Two (1).|

-Watford are back in the Premier League for the 2021/22 campaign after a year’s absence, gaining automatic promotion from the Championship last time out.
+Watford are back in the Premier League for the 2021/22 campaign after a year’s absence, and are hoping that Claudio Ranieri can guide them to success in the top flight.

 Watford FC's home ground is Vicarage Road, which has a capacity of 22,200.